Xyclade/MachineLearning/Readme.md

 * [Using unsupervised learning to merge features (PCA)](#using-unsupervised-learning-to-merge-features-pca)
 * [Using Support Vector Machines (SVMS)](#using-support-vector-machines-svms)

 For each of these examples we used the [Smile Machine Learning](https://github.com/haifengl/smile/releases) library.
-This library is now available from Maven in 2 parts: 'com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2'.
+We used both the `smile-core` and `smile-plot` libraries.
+These libraries are available on [Maven](http://search.maven.org), Gradle, Ivy, SBT and Leiningen.
+Information on how to add them using one of these systems can be found [here for the core](https://www.versioneye.com/java/com.github.haifengl:smile-core/1.0.2), and [here for the plotting library](https://www.versioneye.com/java/com.github.haifengl:smile-plot/1.0.2).

+So before you start working through an example, I assume you made a new project in your favourite IDE, and added the `smile-core` and `smile-plot` libraries to your project.
+Additional libraries addition and how to get the example data is addressed per example.

 ###Labeling ISPs based on their down/upload speed (K-NN using Smile in Scala)

 The goal of this section is to use the K-Nearest Neighbours (K-NN) Algorithm to classify download/upload speed pairs as [internet service provider (ISP)](http://en.wikipedia.org/wiki/Internet_service_provider) Alpha (represented by 0) or Beta (represented by 1).
 The idea behind K-NN is as follows: given a set of points that are classified, you can classify the new point by looking at its K neighbours (K being a positive integer).
 The idea is that you find the K-neighbours by looking at the euclidean distance between the new point and its surrounding points.
 For these neighbours you then look at the biggest representative class and assign that class to the new point.

-To start this example I assume you created a new Scala project in your favourite IDE, added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.
-Finally you also downloaded the [example data](./Example%20Data/KNN_Example_1.csv).
+To start this example you should download the [example data](./Example%20Data/KNN_Example_1.csv).
+Additionally you should set the path in the code snippet to where you stored this example data.

 The first step is to load the CSV data file.
 As this is no rocket science, I provide the code for this without further explanation: